sscopazzi/Doctor_Octopus_Cosplay/README.md

 # Doctor Octopus Cosplay Robotic Hands
 Code, CAD + STLs, wiring diagram, and everything else needed to replicate our Arduino servo-driven hands for a Doctor Octopus cosplay.
-If you have questions, please contact me!

 Files in this GitHub: